Baqend/guide/src/index.md

         <span class="icon"><img src="icons/speedkit.png"/></span>
         <span class="text">Getting Started</span>
       </span>
-      <span class="chapter-info">An overview over Speed Kit and a short guide how to accelerate your website with it.</span>
+      <span class="chapter-info">An overview of Speed Kit and a short guide how to accelerate your website with it.</span>
     </a>
   </div>
   <div class="chapter-item-outer">